Cancel anytime

 Core Business Areas

-- Retail: Operates retail stores across North America and internationally, offering a wide variety of personal care, home fragrance, and gift products.
+- Retail Stores: Operates a network of company-operated retail stores across North America, offering a wide array of personal care and home fragrance products.

 Leadership and Structure